Computer Science and Engineering BS

 Required: Computer Science 1, 31, 32, 33, 35L, M51A; Electrical and Computer Engineering 3; Mathematics 31A, 31B, 32A, 32B, 33A, 33B, 61; Physics 1A, 1B, 1C, and 4AL or 4BL.

-Required: Computer Science 111, 118, 131, M151B, M152A, 180, 181, Electrical and Computer Engineering 100, 102, 115C; one course from Civil and Environmental Engineering 110, Electrical and Computer Engineering 131A, Mathematics 170A, or Statistics 100A; one capstone design course (Computer Science 152B); 4 units of elective courses selected from Electrical and Computer Engineering 101A through 187; 12 units of elective courses selected from Computer Science 100 through CM187; and 12 units of technical breadth courses selected from an approved list available in the Office of Academic and Student Affairs.
+Required: Computer Science 111, 118, 131, M151B, M152A, 180, 181, Electrical and Computer Engineering 100, 102, 115C; one course from Civil and Environmental Engineering 110, Electrical and Computer Engineering 131A, Mathematics 170A, or Statistics 100A; one capstone design course (Computer Science 152B); a minimum of 4 units and one elective course selected from Electrical and Computer Engineering 101A through M185; a minimum of 12 units and three elective courses selected from Computer Science 111 through CM187; and 12 units of technical breadth courses selected from an approved list available in the Office of Academic and Student Affairs.

 Students who want to deepen their knowledge of electrical engineering are encouraged to select that discipline as their technical breadth area.

 Credit is not allowed for both Computer Science 170A and Electrical and Computer Engineering 133A unless at least one of them is applied as part of the technical breadth area.
 Electrical and Computer Engineering 110, 131A, and CM182 may not satisfy elective credit.
-Four units of either Computer Science 194 or 199 may be applied as an elective by petition.
+A petition may be submitted to consider four units of Computer Science 194 or 199 for an elective.
+Credit is not guaranteed and subject to vice chair review.

 For information on UC, school, and general education requirements, see the College and Schools chapter.